scriptin/node-timing-attack/README.md

 ```

 Artificially slowed down string comparison works in a similar time compared to HTTP requests in this specific setup, so
-even most simple statistical method would be sufficient to perform this kind of attack.
+even the most simple statistical method would be sufficient to perform this kind of attack.

 Normal string comparison operation is 2 orders of magnitude faster than a network request, even on localhost, in the app
 which only checks the key.
 In a real world scenario, the difference would be 3 or more orders of magnitude.
 This makes